mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 This parameter can only be changed by a superuser.

  Activates or deactivates  the enforcement of resource group concurrent transaction limits on Greenplum Database resources.
 The default value is `false`, which enforces resource group transaction limits.
-Resource groups manage resources such as CPU, memory, and the number of concurrent transactions that are used by queries and external components such as PL/Container.
+Resource groups manage resources such as CPU, memory, and the number of concurrent transactions that are used by queries.

 You can set this parameter to `true` to bypass resource group concurrent transaction limitations so that a query can run immediately.
-For example, you can set the parameter to `true` for a session to run a system catalog query or a similar query that requires a minimal amount of resources.

-When you set this parameter to `true` and a run a query, the query runs in this environment:

--   The query runs inside a resource group.
-The resource group assignment for the query does not change.
--   The query memory quota is approximately 10 MB per query.
-The memory is allocated from resource group shared memory or global shared memory.
-The query fails if there is not enough shared memory available to fulfill the memory allocation request.
+If you set this parameter to true, the query no longer enforces the CPU or memory limits assigned to its resource group.
+Instead, the memory quota assigned to this query is `statement_mem` per query.
+If there is not enough memory to satisfy the memory allocation request, the query will fail.

 This parameter can be set for a session.
 The parameter cannot be set within a transaction or a function.